-(Bloomberg) -- Covid vaccines are designed to prevent a disease that has so far killed nearly 3 million worldwide.
+(Bloomberg) -- Covid vaccines are designed to prevent a disease that has so far killed nearly 4 million people worldwide.
 No pharmaceutical, however, is completely benign.
 The goal is to ensure the benefits outweigh the risks.
-So far, the vaccines have been connected to a relatively small number of cases of blood clots and serious, but treatable allergic reactions called anaphylaxis.
-Other concerns -- about vaccinations causing temporary facial paralysis, heart inflammation and otherwise unexplained deaths -- have either not proven justified or are still under investigation.
+So far, the vaccines have been connected to a relatively small number of cases of heart inflammation, blood clots, a rare immune-system disorder and serious, but treatable allergic reactions called anaphylaxis.
+A concern that vaccinations could be linked to temporary facial paralysis has not proven justified.

 People who have received the shots two to four weeks earlier should watch for symptoms that may prefigure the onset of clotting.
 These include shortness of breath, chest pain, leg swelling, persistent belly pain, severe headaches, blurred vision and tiny blood spots under the skin beyond the vaccine injection site.

 U.K. health officials described the syndrome as similar to a rare side effect of treatment with heparin, an anticoagulant, in which the body forms antibodies against platelets.
 How or why the vaccine might be involved in such a process is still under investigation.
-Researchers are looking at whether the side effect is related to a harmless version of an adenovirus, a cold virus, that’s included in both the J&J and AstraZeneca shots.
+Researchers are looking at whether the side effect is related to a harmless version of an adenovirus, a cold virus, that’s included in both the J&J and AstraZeneca shots, although that wouldn’t explain the cases after use of the Pfizer-BioNTech shot.
 The adenovirus delivers a gene that instructs cells to make the spike protein that gives the coronavirus that causes Covid its crown-like appearance.
 This, in turn, stimulates the body to mount immune responses to the virus, so that it is primed for a fight if it ever encounters the real thing.
 Russia’s Sputnik V vaccine and another from China’s CanSino Biologics also use an adenovirus platform.

 The body fights foreign invaders through a variety of mechanisms that include making protective proteins called antibodies, releasing toxins that kill microbes, and marshaling guardian cells to battle the infection.
 As in any conflict, sometimes the effort to repel an infection can itself be damaging.
 In rare cases, it can produce runaway inflammation and swelling of tissues in a serious allergic reaction called anaphylaxis.
-As much as 5% of the U.S. population has had such a reaction to various substances.
+As much as 5% of the U.S. population has had such a reaction in response to something, including drugs, foods and insect stings.
 It can be fatal if, for example, the person’s airway swells shut, though deaths are rare.
-Allergies to insect stings and foods can provoke it, though drug reactions are the most common cause of anaphylaxis fatalities in the U.S. and U.K. As of May 24 in the U.S., no deaths had been connected to Covid vaccines, from anaphylaxis or any other reaction.

 In the U.S., according to the Centers for Disease Control and Prevention, it occurs in just 2 to 5 people for every million receiving a Covid vaccine.
 The risk of contracting Covid outweighs that posed by the vaccines, officials and clinicians say.
 Anaphylaxis is a known risk of vaccination.
 Such reactions occur about 1.3 times per million doses of flu vaccine administered.
 With other vaccines they have been seen at rates of 12 to 25 per million doses, though the studies were small.
 When anaphylaxis occurs, it is almost always within half an hour of administering the vaccine, according to the CDC.